openseattle/openseattle.github.io/_posts/2016-03-14-parks-recreation-data-apps.md

 Three civic tech projects were demoed as well, two of which are parks-related.

 ## Announcement: March 18-19 Hackathon
 Things kicked off with an announcement about AT&T’s Developer program.
 Ed Donaghue of AT&T invited people to the Hackathon at Surf on March 18-19.
 It will start Friday night, running through Saturday.
 6 pm is dinner, 7 pm speakers, then team formation.
 You don’t have to come with a team, but can if you want to.
-Linked in meetup for this event.
+[RSVP to the event](https://www.eventbrite.com/e/att-mobile-app-hackathon-parks-and-recreation-seattle-tickets-20900115809?aff=muos).

 ## Three Demos